metamorph-inc/openmeta-mms/docs/getting_started/introduction/introduction.rst

 domain-specific model elements, attributes, and principles for each domain.
 Then the :ref:`testbenches` chapter describes how to run testbenches that generate and execute models in tools from the various domains.

+The :ref:`openmeta_projects`, :ref:`components`, and :ref:`tutorials` chapters
+explain the key concepts and modeling elements used when building and editing OpenMETA models.

 The :ref:`pet` chapter covers OpenMETA's multi-disciplinary analysis framework.
 PETs allows for OpenMETA testbenches and external tools from multiple